Bob Crane

 Crane's career declined after Hogan's Heroes.
 He became frustrated with the few roles that he was being offered and began performing in dinner theater.
 In 1975 he returned to television with the NBC series The Bob Crane Show, but the series received poor ratings and was cancelled after thirteen weeks.
 Afterward, Crane returned to performing in dinner theater and also appeared in occasional guest spots on television.

 Crane was found bludgeoned to death in his Scottsdale, Arizona, apartment while on tour in June 1978 for a dinner theater production of Beginner's Luck.
 In the 1990s his friend John Henry Carpenter was tried for the murder but was acquitted, and the case remains officially unsolved.
-Crane's previously uncontroversial public image suffered due to the suspicious nature of his death and posthumous revelations about his personal life.
+Crane's previously uncontroversial public image suffered due to the violent nature of his death and posthumous revelations about his personal life.

 Biography from the Wikipedia article Bob Crane.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.